-- You should be connected to a bilingual DTA worker, OR
+- You should be connected to a bilingual DTA worker, or

-- The DTA worker should add a bilingual DTA interpreter to do a three way call with you, OR
+- The DTA worker should add a bilingual DTA interpreter to do a three way call with you, or

 - The DTA worker should use their language line interpreter service.

-Does DTA have SNAP applications in other languages?
+SNAP applications in other languages

 - Under federal law, DTA must provide you with an interpreter if you need one.
 DTA should not tell you to bring your own interpreter.
 See Title VI of the Civil Rights Act of 1964, 42 U.S.C. § 2000d.
 DTA should not tell you to have a family member interpret for you.

 - Federal SNAP law requires DTA to have certain written materials in other languages if there are at least 100 households in the area served by the DTA office that speak that language.
 7 C.F.R. §272.4(b)(3).
 Issues related to an Interim Report or Recertification may not be valid if it was not sent in your primary language.

 - For more information on the federal and state government’s duties to persons with limited English proficiency (LEP), see www.lep.gov and www.justice.gov/crt/executive-order-13166.